bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

    The Plugin options string can currently not be split over multiple lines in the configuration file.

+The plugin options, separated by a colon:

+module_path
+   Path to the bareos modules

+module_name=bareos-fd-libcloud
+   This is the name of the plugin module

+config_file
+   The plugin needs additional parameters, this is the path to the config file (see below)

+buckets_include
+   Comma-separated list of buckets to include in backup

+buckets_exclude
+   Comma-separated list of buckets to exclude from backup

 And the job as follows:

 .. code-block:: bareosconfig